-Think and Discuss, p.
+Agriculture Cycle, p.
 2

-- 1. Photos top to bottom: - 1, 4, 2, 5, 3 2 Products with more - Products with more steps use more energy, especially in processing.
+- 1. Producing 2.
+Processing 3.
+Distributing 4.
+Marketing 5.
+Consuming - Photos top to bottom: 1, 5, 2 - Products with more steps use more energy, especially in processing.
 Example: Fresh potatoes are picked, cleaned, graded, packaged and ready for consumers.
-Potato chips add slicing, baking or frying, seasoning and inspection to the cycle. - Producers, processors and distributors can "think green" at each stage of their work.
-They can use energy efficient machines and non-polluting practices.
-They can recycle, reduce waste and much more. - Sun, air, water and soil are the resources from which all agricultural products develop.
+Potato chips add slicing, baking or frying, seasoning and inspection to the cycle. - Sun, air, water and soil are the resources from which all agricultural products develop.